solarisDigitalAssets/docs/docs/Custody_API_Guide.md

 ### Authy push notifications

-This Approval Method is aimed at customers (individual people) as Account holders, and can only be registered for Entities of type `PERSON`.
+This ApprovalMethod is aimed at customers (individual people) as Account holders, and can only be registered for Entities of type `PERSON`.

 #### Setup

 The corresponding Entity of type `PERSON` MUST be registered.

-#### Register this Approval Method for an Entity
+#### Register this ApprovalMethod for an Entity

-To register this Approval Method for an Entity, only `type` attribute is required.
+To register this ApprovalMethod for an Entity, only `type` attribute is required.

 Example: